 Network Fault Tolerance (NFT) is the foundation of HP ProLiant Network Adapter Teaming.
 In NFT mode, from two to eight teamed ports are teamed together to operate as a single virtual network adapter.
-However, only one teamed port-the Primary teamed port-is used for both transmit and receive communication with the server.
-The remaining adapters are considered to be stand-by (or secondary adapters) and are referred to as Non-Primary teamed ports.
-Non-Primary teamed ports remain idle unless the Primary teamed port fails.
-All teamed ports may transmit and receive heartbeats, including Non-Primary adapters.
+However, only one teamed port-the primary teamed port-is used for both transmit and receive communication with the server.
+The remaining adapters are considered to be stand-by (or secondary adapters) and are referred to as non-primary teamed ports.
+Non-primary teamed ports remain idle unless the primary teamed port fails.
+All teamed ports may transmit and receive heartbeats, including non-primary adapters.

 The fault-tolerance feature that NFT represents for HP ProLiant Network Adapter Teaming is the only feature found in every other team type.
-It can be said that the foundation of every team type supports NFT.
+The foundation of every team type supports NFT.